Azure/bicep-types-az/generated/blueprint/microsoft.blueprint/2018-11-01-preview/types.md

 * **parameters**: [Dictionary<string,ParameterDefinition>](#dictionarystringparameterdefinition): Parameters required by this blueprint definition.
 * **resourceGroups**: [Dictionary<string,ResourceGroupDefinition>](#dictionarystringresourcegroupdefinition): Resource group placeholders defined by this blueprint definition.
 * **status**: [BlueprintStatus](#blueprintstatus) (ReadOnly): The status of the blueprint.
 This field is readonly.
 * **targetScope**: 'managementGroup' | 'subscription': The scope where this blueprint definition can be assigned.
-Possible values include: 'subscription', 'managementGroup'
 * **versions**: any: Published versions of this blueprint definition.

 ## Dictionary<string,ParameterDefinition>